 For most cases, a dog heart murmur usually stops when an underlying cause is diagnosed and treated.
 As such, treatment will vary.
 For example, if your dog has a valve defect, he may need to undergo a surgical procedure.

 Cases of murmurs due to atherosclerosis are usually managed through dietary changes.
 If there are tumors on the heart, the vet may recommend chemotherapy and surgical removal.

 Puppies with low-grade murmurs do not require treatment.
 The sound may resolve by itself within six months.

 The Bottom Line for Heart Murmurs in Dogs

 A dog heart murmur may or may not be a serious condition depending on the underlying cause.
 The treatment of heart murmurs can be quite costly.
 Overall, the cost will depend on the underlying cause and the recommended treatment or procedure.

 A recovery of a heart murmur in dogs will also depend on the severity of the murmur and the treatment option for your pet.
 Your pet will need routine checkups to monitor the treatment response and ensure there are no other changes or complications.

-Monitoring your pet closely is the key to ensuring you have a healthy dog.
+Monitoring your pet closely is the key to ensuring you have a healthy and happy dog.